2020 offered all of us unexpected challenges.

 But when I saw the stage, I knew that black wasn’t going to work.
 The backdrop on the stage was black and in a black dress I was going to look like a disembodied head and pair of arms.

 The blazer with the funky pattern of thin asymmetrical stripes wasn’t going to work either.
 It would make me look like I was standing underneath a strobe-light disco ball.
 Apparently, cameras don’t like pinstripes.

 I needed a new dress.

-My next option was friends.
-They happily lent whatever had survived the last wet season: blazers in lawn green corduroy, white linen and padded chambray.
-My kitchen started to look like a fashion boutique, but nothing really worked.
+Friends happily lent whatever had survived the last wet season: blazers in lawn green corduroy, white linen and padded chambray, but nothing really worked.